David-Desmaisons/ComposableAsync/README.md

 ---------------------------------

 - [Akka.net](http://getakka.net/) is a very complete actor solution: use it if you need a solution that includes remoting, resiliency and monitoring.
 Use EasyActor if you need small-footprint, fast, in process actor model.
 - [n-act](https://code.google.com/p/n-act/) is similar to EasyActor, providing the same philosophy and similar API.
-That said, EasyActor provides more lifecycle options (via factories and IActorLifeCycle) and is faster than N-act (8x faster on the pingpong example).
+That said, EasyActor provides more lifecycle options (via factories and IActorLifeCycle) and is faster than N-act (8x faster on the ping-pong example).

 Code coverage
 -------------